adamk72/video-store-app/README.md

 To make this a bit more complete (as far as a sample app might go) the following effort could be applied:

 - Add pagintation to the movie list.
 Put left/right chevrons to click direction instead of drag-and-scroll.
+- Highlight the new movie entry, maybe by scrolling to it or by adding to the front of the list.
 - Style it a lot better.
 - Validation of the movie name before posting.
 - Abstract out the Firestore APIs so that another backend could be used.